--print-version version number only -print-share-path directory for shared resources -print-lib-path directory for the Frama-C kernel -print-plugin-path directory for installed plug-ins -print-config summary of the Frama-C configuration -plugins list of installed plug-ins
+version number only

+directory of shared resources

+directory of Frama-C kernel

+directories of installed plug-ins

+a summary of $Frama-C$ configuration

+list of installed plug-ins

 There are many aliases for these options, but for backward compatibility purposes only.
 Those listed above should be used for scripting.